grid reference TL 864 795Something we've got wrong about this establishment? Something more you think we should know

 A former coaching inn retaining stables to the rear.

 When visited in September 2013 it had been renamed "Dine India".
-Offers an Indian restaurant and takeaway, but still retains a small "proper" bar area, though no Real Ale was visible on the bar.
+Offers an Indian restaurant and takeaway, but still appears to retain a small "proper" bar area, though no Real Ale was visible on the bar.